 Since the specific quantitative targets for the business units are confidential, we do not publicly disclose these targets for several reasons, including our belief that disclosure would cause us competitive harm.
 We believe disclosing the quantitative targets would provide competitors and other third parties with insights into the Company's internal confidential strategic and planning processes and other confidential matters, which might allow our competitors to predict certain business strategies.
 The intent is to set the targets at challenging but achievable levels, which normally require performance improvements year over year.
 The chart below reflects each NEO's total incentive opportunity as a percentage of base salary at 100% of target performance.
-The Committee did not increase the target incentive opportunities for the NEOs as compared to 2021 except with respect to Mr. Rizzuti, which was increased based on market data and internal compensation practices.

 NEO % of Base Salary Incentive at Target Performance

 Jeffery A. Leonard 100%

-Richard J. Wehrle 50%
+Richard J. Wehrle 60%

-Edward T. Rizzuti 50%
+Edward T. Rizzuti 55%

 Richard H. Raborn 60%

 Michael A. Haberman 60%

-2022 EIP Incentive Compensation Outcomes
+2023 EIP Incentive Compensation Outcomes

-Based on actual 2022 consolidated financial results, the Company achieved adjusted pre-tax income of \$133,736,000 which resulted in an objective formulaic payout for Mr. Leonard of 114% for the pre-tax income target objective.
-Mr. Leonard achieved a formulaic payout of 101% for the organic growth target objective.
-Mr. Leonard did not receive a payout related to the working capital target objective.
+Based on actual 2023 consolidated financial results, the Company achieved adjusted pre-tax income of \$174,895,000 and inventory turnover of 2.9, which resulted in an objective formulaic payout for Messrs.
+Leonard, Wehrle, and Rizzuti of 196% for the pre-tax income target objective and a formulaic payout of 69% for the Company inventory turnover target objective.
 These figures are reflected in the table below: